 - Freedom to retire a whole decade early

-When you are financially independent, you have options.
+When you have financial freedom, you have options.
 You don’t have to wonder if your bank account can handle replacing your hot water heater or buying groceries for a single mom who just lost her job.
+See how ordinary people built extraordinary wealth in my new book, Everyday Millionaires.

 That may sound too good to be true, but you can do this!
 Here’s how to begin your own journey to financial freedom!